kayleyseow/CS-102/05. Functions/Chapter5Notes.md

 ```
 - We have to code stubs for every function
 - We are able to test the rest of the code, writing stubs guarantees that your code will compile

+#### The Scope of Variables
+- We already saw this before
+- Scope means where a variable can be used
+- There is an interesting that can happen to variables when use functions
+  - Happens in regular code too